abensaid/EEG-classification/README.md

 ----------------------
 This is the main file to run the code.

 	FeatureExtFlag 	        ==>  	1 for feature extraction classification and 0 for the other case.
 	NTestData		==>	Number of Data taken to test the classifier.
 These Data is taken just after the NData taken for training.
-So, I do not take the same data to train and test the classifier.
 	NData			==> 	Number of Data taken to train the classifier.
 40 seconds in case of non-feature extraction, and 10 seconds in case of feature extraction.
 	TotalNData		==>	Total Ndata captured for each movement.

 ======================================================================================================